Mpowa-IO/Documents/Whitepaper.md

- In accordance with principle 6 of the Fundamental Prin- ciples of Official Statistics, it is recommended that individual data collected by statistical agencies for statistical compilation, whether they refer to natural or legal persons, be kept strictly confidential and used exclusively for statistical purposes.
+- It is recommended that individual data collected by statistical agencies for statistical compilation, whether they refer to natural or legal persons, be kept strictly confidential and used exclusively for statistical purposes.

-In accordance with principle 7 of the Fundamental Principles of Official Statistics, it is recommended that the laws, regulations and measures under which the national statistical systems operate be made public.
+Laws, regulations and measures under which the national statistical systems operate be made public.

-In accordance with principle 8 of the Fundamental Principles of Official Statistics, it is recommended that the work of the national sta- tistical system be properly coordinated to achieve consistency and efficiency, and that, therefore, the statistical law of the country: (a) clearly identifies the roles and responsibilities of the individual members within the national statistical system; and (b) establishes a body that is responsible for managing and coordi- nating system-wide activities, including promotion of the national quality assur- ance framework.

 International statistical concepts, classifications and methods,